umbraco/UmbracoDocs/Umbraco-Uno/Uno-pedia/Umbraco-Backoffice/index.md

 It is worth noting that the dashboard will be transformed into your workspace when working with content and media.

-To switch between workspace and dashboard you can select nodes for workspace and the top of the Section tree for Dashboards.
+To switch between workspace and dashboard you can select pages for workspace and the top of the Section tree for Dashboards.

 ## The Sections